PulseZest-Inovation/ecommerce-with-pulsezest/README.md

 4. shipRocket intigratoin
 5. Theme Managment

-# comes with Pay as your Grow.
+# Comes with Pay as your Grow.